Certified Reinforcement Learning with Logic Guidance: Alternatives to LCNFQ

-We conclude this section by emphasising that Algorithms \ref{voronoi} and \ref{FVI} are proposed to be benchmarked against LCNFQ, later in Section \ref{case study}.
-Further, MDP abstraction techniques such as \cite{faust} failed to scale and to find an optimal policy.
-In the following we describe another contribution of this work in dealing with time-varying MDPs that show periodic behaviours.
-Such behaviours can be seen in a number of applications such as physical systems and video games.
+We conclude this section by emphasising that Algorithms~\ref{voronoial} and~\ref{FVI} are proposed to be benchmarked against LCNFQ.
+Further, MDP abstraction techniques such as~\cite{faust} failed to scale and to find an optimal policy.